How to Clean Mold from a Washing Machine

 Call the Professionals for Mold Removal

 Finding mold in your home or business is upsetting, but it’s important to remember that mold remediation is something that’s best left to professionals.
-ServiceMaster EMT provides comprehensive mold remediation services for clients in Henderson, NV.
+ServiceMaster EMT provides comprehensive mold removal and remediation services for clients in Henderson, NV.

 Our technicians have the training and equipment to safely remove all traces of mold without contaminating the rest of the area or exposing themselves and others to toxic spores.
 We know that mold can hide almost anywhere, so we use effective but safe products to remove them at the source, as well as repair or replace damaged surfaces.